junior8801/junior8801/README.md

 ### About me

 - 🔭 I'm a data evangelist
-- 🔭 I’m currently working on data analysis.
 - 🌱 I’m currently learning ML and IA
 - 👯 I’m looking to collaborate on data science projects
 - 🤔 I’m looking for help with ML and IA